Our business model

 Society

 We go beyond simply building homes.
 We help create communities with the infrastructure that will support local needs for years to come, including good access to open spaces, amenities, transport connections, schools and workplaces.
-We contribute to Government finances both directly and indirectly.
+We contribute to government finances both indirectly and directly through tax contributions.

 Contribution to Government finances